lanwenzhang/PBR-Renderer/README.md

 # PBR-Renderer

-A framework for physically based rendering using the Cook-Torrance BRDF model and image-based lighting
+A physically-based rendering system using the Cook-Torrance BRDF model and image-based lighting

 ## Screenshots
 ![PBR-Renderer](data/screenshot.gif)